Masked Motion Encoding for Self-Supervised Video Representation Learning: Proposed Method

 Given a video clip sampled from a video, self-supervised video representation learning aims to learn a feature encoder $f_{enc}(\cdot)$ that maps the clip to its corresponding feature that best describes the video.
-Existing masked video modeling methods~\citep{VideoMAE,MaskFeat} attempt to learn such a feature encoder through a mask-and-predict task.
+Existing masked video modeling methods~\cite{VideoMAE,MaskFeat} attempt to learn such a feature encoder through a mask-and-predict task.
 Specifically, the input clip is first divided into multiple non-overlapped 3D patches.
 Some of these patches are randomly masked and the remaining patches are fed into the feature encoder, followed by a decoder $f_{dec}(\cdot)$ to reconstruct the information in the masked patches.
-The reconstruction targets vary in different works (\eg, raw pixel in VideoMAE~\citep{VideoMAE} and HOG in MaskFeat~\citep{MaskFeat}).
-However, these targets share a common characteristic where they all represent static appearance information of the masked patches.
-This static information can be easily inferred from other unmasked patches in the same single frames~\citep{MAE}.
-In this sense, the model may neglect to learn the interaction between multiple frames, which is critical for learning action features.
+Different works aim to reconstruct different information (\eg, raw pixel in VideoMAE~\cite{VideoMAE} and HOG in MaskFeat~\cite{MaskFeat}).